-Approximately 5.3% of the District's 2018-2019 school tax levy was exempted by the STAR program and the District has received full reimbursement of such exempt taxes from the State.
-Approximately 5.3% of the District's 2019-2020 school tax levy is exempted by the STAR program and the District expects to receive full reimbursement of such exempt taxes from the State in January 2020.
+Approximately 5.3% of the District's 2019-2020 school tax levy was exempted by the STAR program and the District has received full reimbursement of such exempt taxes from the State.
+Approximately 5.3% of the District's 2020-2021 school tax levy is expected to be exempted by the STAR program and the District expects to receive full reimbursement of such exempt taxes from the State in January 2021.
 (See "State Aid" herein).